Delirium (ride)

-Delirium is the name of three Frisbee rides located at three Cedar Fair parks – California's Great America, Kings Island, and Kings Dominion.
-The installation at California’s Great America, the smallest of the three, was designed by Chance Rides and opened in 2002.
+Delirium is the name of three Frisbee rides located at three Six Flags parks – California's Great America, Kings Island, and Kings Dominion.
+The installation at California's Great America, the smallest of the three, was designed by Chance Rides and opened in 2002.
 The installation at Kings Island was designed by HUSS Park Attractions and opened on April 12, 2003, as the largest Frisbee ride of its kind in the world.
 The record-setting ride is able to swing 50 passengers up to 76 mph reaching a height of 137 ft.
 Mondial manufactured the version of Delirium at Kings Dominion, which opened in 2016.
 It accommodates up to 40 passengers, reaches a top speed of 60 mph, and swings to a maximum height of 115 ft.

 History

 Throughout the 1990s, roller coaster popularity soared as the number of roller coasters in the United States increased from roughly 165 to over 200 by the end of the decade.
 As the U.S. economy slowed in 2001, however, many parks began to turn to more cost-effective thrill rides that weren't roller coasters, also known as "flat rides".

 Paramount's Great America introduced their Delirium ride, designed by KMG and built by Chance Rides, in 2002.
 It was the first Frisbee-style ride built in North America, and spun it's 32 riders at 11 RPM while swinging them 180 degrees to a height of 65 feet.

 Paramount's Kings Island decided to test the waters with larger-scale flat rides in 2002, when they introduced a Giant Top Spin ride manufactured by HUSS Park Attractions.
 HUSS Park Attractions (previously known as Huss Maschinenfabrik) spent most of its existence since the late 1970s creating small and mid-size flat rides for traveling carnivals and small amusement parks, but as the company evolved, they started developing rides that were bigger and accommodated larger numbers of riders.
 Following the success of the Giant Top Spin, originally known as Tomb Raider: The Ride, the park worked with HUSS to open another flat ride the following year in Kings Island's Action Zone.
 This time, HUSS modified their Frisbee design, first introduced in 1994, to create its first Giant Frisbee version that increased the capacity to 50 passengers, extended the pendulum arm to 62 ft, and increased the swing angle to 120 degrees.
 Riders could now be lifted to a height of 137 ft off the ground reaching speeds up to 76 mph and experiencing a positive g-force of up to 4.5 g.

 Kings Dominion purchased a smaller Frisbee design from Mondial, also naming it Delirium, which was added in 2016 on the former site of Shockwave.
 It also swings in a pendulum motion while rotating clockwise.
 Although the structure of the ride is only 75 ft tall, riders reach a height of 115 ft above ground.
 The ride seats a maximum of 40 riders propelled back and forth up to 60 mph at an arc of 120 degrees.